View Sportsbooks, Odds and Promotions available in your state.

 NBA Injury Report: Frequently Asked Questions

-Yes, the NBA has an injured list known as the Inactive List.
+Yes, the NBA has an injured list, which can be found by viewing a team’s official injury report.
 This allows teams to temporarily remove injured players from the active roster.

 Are there more injuries in the NBA now?

-Yes, the NBA has seen an increase in game-related injuries over a 10-year period, possibly due to the rise in physical contact, player size and speed.
+Yes, the NBA has seen an increase in game-related injuries over a 10-year period, possibly due to the rise in physical contact, tight scheduling, and increased pace of play.
 Ankle injuries are the most common, but knee injuries result in more missed games.

 Are basketball players prone to injury?